PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 So far we have omitted unit and integration testing from our code.

-Whilst testing is not the focus of this chapter, robust testing is an absolute requirement for any system.
+While testing is not the focus of this chapter, robust testing is an absolute requirement for any system.

 Let's create a quick integration test for our `webapp` and `adderservice`.
 To do this we will use the `superagent` and `tap` modules.